NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/nRFConnectForCloudAPI.rst

 Creating an API device
 **********************

-The nRF Connect for Cloud API requires for some calls a device identifier.
+The nRF Connect for Cloud API requires a device identifier for some calls.
 It is recommended to create a new device for the API operations.

 Create a new device using `httpie <https://httpie.io/>`_: